cloudquery/cloudquery/website/pages/docs/advanced-topics/monitoring.md

 ![Datadog](/images/docs/monitoring/cq_otel_datadog.png)

-We also provide a Datadog dashboard you can download from [here](/assets/datadog-dashboard.json) and import it into your Datadog account.
+We also provide a Datadog dashboard you can download from [here](/assets/datadog-dashboard.json) and import it into your Datadog account:
+1. Click "New Dashboard"
+2. In the name field, type "CloudQuery Sync Dashboard", then click "New Dashboard"
+3. Click "Configure" -> "Import dashboard JSON..."
+4. Drag the JSON file into the window, or copy-paste the contents.

 ![Datadog](/images/docs/monitoring/cq_otel_datadog_dashboard.png)